 Once an expat has been resident in the bailiwick of Jersey for six months and has made the required social services contributions, they become eligible for a Social Security Health Card.
 Holders of this card have access to discounted GP consultations.
 If the GP prescribes any medication, it's provided free of charge.

-Due to a reciprocal agreement between Jersey and France, French citizens are eligible for the Social Security Health Card right away and aren't required to observe the six-month waiting period.
-Jersey also has reciprocal healthcare agreements with a number of other countries, including the UK, Australia, New Zealand and more – however, only short-term visitors can take advantage of these, meaning they aren't of much use to expats moving to Jersey for good.
+Thanks to a reciprocal agreement between Jersey and France, French citizens are eligible for the Social Security Health Card right away and aren't required to observe the six-month waiting period.
+Jersey also has reciprocal healthcare agreements with a number of other countries, including the UK, Australia and New Zealand, among a few others.
+However, only short-term visitors can take advantage of these, meaning they aren't of much use to expats moving to Jersey for the long term.